BSick7/mononode/README.md

-# monocloud
+# mononode

-This is a packer build for a vagrant box running a monocloud.
+This is a packer build for a vagrant box running a mononode.
-A monocloud is a single box running an entire cluster of consul, vault, and nomad.
+A mononode is a single box running an entire cluster of consul, vault, and nomad.

 In the future, nomad worker boxes will be able to join the cluster.